headzoo/nexmo/README.md

 // Start by creating an instance of Sms.
 You must have a Nexmo API key and secret, which you can find
 // on the Nexmo dashboard. https://dashboard.nexmo.com/private/dashboard
 // You also provide the "from" number or name.
-Each text you sent with the return instance will be sent
+Each text you sent with the Sms instance will be sent
 // from that number.
 $nexmo_api_key = "n3xm0rocks";
 $nexmo_api_secret = "12ab34cd";